 - When planning for distributions, be sure to keep your beneficiary(ies) up to date.
 Married participants in employer-sponsored retirement plans are required to name their spouse as beneficiary unless the spouse waives this right in writing.
 For an IRA, account holders may designate whomever they wish.

-Dwight Lee and Craig Fein are LPL Financial Consultants located at NuVision Federal Credit Union.
-If you have any questions or would like to make an appointment, please call Dwight Lee at 714.375.8227 or Craig Fein at 714.375.8222.
+Dwight Lee is a LPL Financial Consultant located at NuVision Federal Credit Union.
+If you have any questions or would like to make an appointment, please call Dwight Lee at 714.375.8227.

 Because of the possibility of human or mechanical error by S&P Capital IQ Financial Communications or its sources, neither S&P Capital IQ Financial Communications nor its sources guarantees the accuracy, adequacy, completeness or availability of any information and is not responsible for any errors or omissions or for the results obtained from the use of such information.
 In no event shall S&P Capital IQ Financial Communications be liable for any indirect, special or consequential damages in connection with subscriber's or others' use of the content.